retro-dev-rblx/Docs/objects/instances/billboardgui.md

 #### Description

 BillboardGuis are containers for GuiObjects that appear in the 3D space.
-BillboardGuis always face the camera, and can either change size with distance or remain the same size on the screen based on the BillboardGui.Size property.
+BillboardGuis always face the camera, and can either change size with distance or remain the same size on the screen based on the [Size](#size-udim2) property.

 #### Available to